mikebrownie/OSRS-Script-Dump/README.md

 # OSRS-Script-Dump
 Windows - NO AHK - Undetectable Input - Randomized Timing

+Edit - I added some AHK scripts for you AHKers

 ## How to use
 1. Clone reposititory
 2. Open game (preferably in a virtual machine)